SandyRogers/MetaPUF/README.md

 # MetaPUF
 ____________________________________

-####  An approach to integrate metagenomics, metatranscriptomics and metaproteomics data found in public resources
+####  An approach to integrate metagenomics, metatranscriptomics and metaproteomics data found in public resources such as MGnify (for metagenomics/metatranscriptomics) and the PRIDE database (for metaproteomics).
+When these omics techniques are applied to the same sample, their integration offers new opportunities to understand the structure (metagenome) and functional expression (metatranscriptome and metaproteome) of the microbiome.

 # Installation
 ____________________________________